 I recently listed a rental on Zillow and encountered an issue.
 I correctly entered the property’s location, but after publishing the listing, the property location showed up incorrectly on the map.
 In fact, it showed the apartment in a completely different city!
 The only way to correct this was to contact Zillow customer service online.
 The issue was finally resolved, but who knows how many potential tenants didn’t see my listing or ignored it altogether.

 Inaccurate Rental Price Recommendations

 Zillow’s Rent Zestimate tool is primarily based on algorithms using the property’s physical attributes, comparable properties, and other publicly available information.
 Thus, the method may ignore other variables and come up with an inaccurate rent price.
-At the end of the day, it is up to the landlord or property owner to look at the Rent Zestimate very carefully and then set the prices themselves.
+At the end of the day, it is up to the landlord or property owner to look at the Rent Zestimate very carefully, check a variety of other good rent estimates, and then set the prices themselves.